wp-plugins/uptime-robot-by-utopian-themes/README.md

 **Q: Does it cost anything to use this plugin?**
 *No.  However, you may donate to help fund further development if you find the plugin useful.*

+**Q: Is development going to continue on this plugin?**
+*No.  This plugin has reached end of life and is now being maintained as a separate plugin for the Maera framework for WordPress.
+Find out more at http://press.codes*

 ## Screenshots ##
 ![Alt text](https://github.com/briancwelch/uptime_robot/blob/screenshots/screenshot-1.png?raw=true "Dashboard Widget")